elleanne/WmnsRights/README.md

 MavenDependencies: jsoup1.13.1.jar

 Classes:
-  WmxnsRights - contains main(), call the initial window to start the app CreateFrame - contains functions to automate all objects needed for each frame DisplayGUI extends CreateFrame - creates the initial window where the user can enter the search UserInterface extends CreateFrame - creates all new windows (currently, just the search results window)
+  WmnsRights - contains main(), call the initial window to start the app CreateFrame - contains functions to automate all objects needed for each frame DisplayGUI extends CreateFrame - creates the initial window where the user can enter the search UserInterface extends CreateFrame - creates all new windows (currently, just the search results window)